 The 50 most expensive yachts for sale now

 How much does a superyacht cost?
-It's a question that we are asked near-daily but the answer is not so simple.
-Much like a luxury watch or car, it is entirely dependant on age, pedigree and finish, with the largest and newest vessels peaking into the hundreds of millions.
-To give you a better idea, BOAT International rounds up the 50 most expensive yachts currently listed for sale, starting with Benetti's 108 metre IJE...
+The answer is not so simple.
+Much like a luxury watch or car, the asking price depends on a variety of factors such as age, pedigree and finish, with the largest and newest vessels peaking into the hundreds of millions.
+To give you a better idea, BOAT International rounds up the 50 most expensive yachts currently listed for sale, starting with Lady Lara...

-Built in steel and aluminium by Turkish yard Yachtley to a design by Alpha Marine, the 80 metre motor yacht Elements is Lloyd's classed and SOLAS compliant, with delivery early in 2019.
-An elegant interior by Cristiano Gatto welcomes 24 guests in 12 cabins consisting of a master suite, two VIP suites, four doubles and five twins.
+Built in steel and aluminium by Turkish yard Yachtley to a design by Alpha Marine, the 80-metre motor yacht Elements is Lloyd's classed and SOLAS compliant, with delivery early in 2019.
+A gilded interior by Cristiano Gatto welcomes 24 guests in 12 cabins consisting of a master suite, two VIP suites, four doubles and five twins.
 All cabins aboard this yacht for sale have entertainment centres, Sony television screens and full en-suite bathroom facilities.

 The 75.6-metre motor yacht Ebony Shine was built in steel and aluminium by Feadship and delivered in the Netherlands in 2009.
 She was designed by Feadship De Voogt Naval Architects and has an interior by the late Alberto Pinto.
 Ebony Shine had an extensive 12-month refit in 2016 which saw a number of changes to her interior and exterior.
 Accommodation comprises seven cabins on the main deck for 14 guests.
 Features on board include a full spa with sauna, Hamman and massage room as well as a touch-and-go-helipad.